oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 At a high level, the Verifier

- * receives either an SD-JWT or a Fnord from the Holder
+ * receives either an SD-JWT or an SD-JWT-KB from the Holder
- * verifies the signature on the SD-JWT (or the the SD-JWT inside the Fnord) using the Issuer's public key,
+ * verifies the signature on the SD-JWT (or the the SD-JWT inside the SD-JWT-KB) using the Issuer's public key,
- * verifies the signature on the KB-JWT using the public key included in the SD-JWT, if a Fnord was provided and the Verifier's policy requries Key Binding
+ * verifies the signature on the KB-JWT using the public key included in the SD-JWT, if an SD-JWT-KB was provided and the Verifier's policy requries Key Binding
  * calculates the digests over the Holder-Selected Disclosures and verifies that each digest is contained in the SD-JWT.

 The detailed algorithm is described in (#verifier_verification).

-# SD-JWT and Fnord Data Formats {#data_formats}
+# SD-JWT and SD-JWT-KB Data Formats {#data_formats}

 An SD-JWT is composed of:

 * an Issuer-signed JWT, and
 * zero or more Disclosures.

-A Fnord is composed of:
+An SD-JWT-KB is composed of:

 * An SD-JWT
 * A Key Binding JWT